 With perhaps a hint of melodrama, this problem might be categorised as a Hegelian tragedy: the right of women to compete on a level canvas coming into conflict with the right of transgender athletes to compete at all.
 The vacillating and chaotic approach outlined above is not incidental, and couldn’t be blamed on the novelty of the matter, even if it were in fact new.
 Athletics commissions have never articulated a coherent set of principles as to why one set of traits should be segregated and not another.
 The problem runs to the core of sport itself because there is no consensus as to what it is about.
 If they had, the details might follow as if mathematically.
 The IAAF and comparable bodies might have saved themselves some mental gymnastics.

 Steph Haynes of bloodyelbow.com interviewed a number of medical experts in the wake of the Fallon Fox controversy and the science of transgender fighters remains controversial.
-Sex reassignment surgeon Dr. Marci Bowers commented that “most measures of physical strength minimize, muscle mass decreases, bone density decreases, and [male-to-female transsexuals] become fairly comparable to [cisgender] women in their musculature”, while endocrinologist Dr. Ramona Krutzik argued that “typically, you’re looking at about 15 years after androgen suppression and SRS to really start to see significant changes in bone density”.
-Dr. Johnny Benjamin, an orthopaedic surgeon and MMA columnist stated that “everyone says, ‘Well there’s been a few studies that say after two years this, that and the other…’ That’s not true.
-There’s no studies for this”.
+Sex reassignment surgeon Dr Marci Bowers commented that “most measures of physical strength minimize, muscle mass decreases, bone density decreases, and [male-to-female transsexuals] become fairly comparable to [cisgender] women in their musculature”, while endocrinologist Dr Ramona Krutzik argued that “typically, you’re looking at about 15 years after androgen suppression and SRS to really start to see significant changes in bone density”.
+Dr Johnny Benjamin, an orthopaedic surgeon and MMA columnist stated that “everyone says, ‘Well there’s been a few studies that say after two years this, that and the other…’ That’s not true.
+There are no studies for this”.

 And why are the IAAF and comparable bodies framing the question purely in terms of testosterone when the doctors are not?
 A person’s performance —depending on the game—is affected by their height, ape-ratio, adrenaline, cortisol, fast-twitch and slow-twitch muscle composition, dietary budget, circadian rhythms, and so on.
 Olympic swimmer Michael Phelps has unusually large feet and a massive upper body and generates half the lactic acid his opponents do—for which, unlike Semenya, he is praised rather than punished.
 Many of the statistical advantages men hold over women are redoubled in African-Americans against their white rivals, a point which appears not to have escaped Fallon Fox: “Remember when commentators said Jackie Robinson had an unfair advantage because black people had ‘larger heel bones’ than the white men he was competing with?”